📝

 Câu 22

-Athis transition is increasingly viewed as a strategic necessity
+Athat this transition is increasingly viewed as a strategic necessity

-Cto view this transition as an increasingly strategic necessity
+Bto view this transition as an increasingly strategic necessity

-Dthat this transition is increasingly viewed as a strategic necessity
+Cthis transition is increasingly viewed as a strategic necessity

 💡